-The Streem Journal of Agricultural Policy and Research (SJAPR) is a double blind peer review open acces journal published monthly online by Streem Journal.
-It publishes scholarly, educative and prompt articles that satisfies the growing demand for scientifically based essential information that can be utilised by professionals in the academia, government, industry, engineering, management, strategic planning, and public health.
+The Streem Journal of Social Sciences(SJSS) is a double blind peer review open access journal published monthly online by Streem Journal.
+It publishes scholarly, educative and prompt articles that satisfy the growing demand for scientifically based essential information that can be utilised by professionals in the academia, government, industry, engineering, management, strategic planning, and public health.

 Terms of submission

 Submission of article is on the understanding that the article has not been previously published in any other form and is not under consideration for publication elsewhere.
 Except in the form of an abstract or as part of a published lecture or academic thesis.
 Also, the article should not be currently under consideration by another journal published by Streem Journal or any other publisher.

 Procedure for the submission of manuscripts

 Manuscript should be submitted online via Submission Page.
 Upon receipt of manuscript submission, the Editor-in-chief sends an e-mail of confirmation to the corresponding author within 1-2 working days.
 In absence of a confirmation email, you are advice to contact the help Assistant via this email address: firstname.lastname@example.org.

 Organisation and style of manuscriptsThe cover letter should include: